Welcome to the 3A class page.

 By the end of Year 3, the children need to know their x3, x4 and x8 timestables including the related division facts.

 This will build on their skills in the x2, x5 and x10 tables.

 Reading is so important.

-Please write a note in the home-school diary about what you've read - a variety of good literature is great for a child!
+Please write a note in their reading diary about what you've read - we'd love to see a wide range of literature being read.

 Recently, not enough children have been recording their reading in their diaries.
 Please make sure they are writing all of their reading in.

 Please see our list of question stems below.
 These can be used to help build your child's comprehension skills.

 Supporting your child documents

 Thank you so much to the parents that were able to make our workshop this afternoon.